Courses

 1.2.1.
 Insulators:

-The forbidden energy band will be very wide in case of insulators.
+The forbidden energy band will be very wide in the case of insulators.
 Because of this information electrons will not be jumped from valence band to conduction band.
 The valence electrons will be bond very tightly to their parent atoms in insulators.
-Increase in temperature will be enabling some electrons to move to the conduction band.
+Increase in temperature will enable some electrons to move to the conduction band.

 Insulators